KUANXUHOME/organizational-sync-stability-index/README.md

 # Organizational Sync-Stability Index™ (The OSS Index™)

-## The Organizational Sync‑Stability™ Index (The OSS Index™) is a sub‑brand of the DUAL‑RHYTHM ARCHITECTURE™ Ecosystem.
+## Organizational Sync‑Stability Index™ (The OSS Index™) is a sub‑brand of the DUAL‑RHYTHM ARCHITECTURE™ Ecosystem.
 It is the world's only Organizational Stability Index System™.

 ---

 ## Licensing

-Enterprises applying Dual‑Rhythm Architecture™ — The Structural Leadership Control System (Paradigm Edition): The Stability Triad Model™ for Sustainable Performance in an AI‑Driven World together with the Organizational Sync‑Stability™ Index (The OSS Index™) threshold logic within organizational control systems are required to obtain a formal license.
+Enterprises applying Dual‑Rhythm Architecture™ — The Structural Leadership Control System (Paradigm Edition): The Stability Triad Model™ for Sustainable Performance in an AI‑Driven World together with the Organizational Sync‑Stability Index™  (The OSS Index™) threshold logic within organizational control systems are required to obtain a formal license.

 - **Legality** — compliance with governance standards
 - **Structural Stability** — protection against systemic risk